Ex on the Beach (British TV series) series 9: Cast

 The official list of cast members were released on 23 July 2018.
 They include four boys; Aaron Gill, Bobby Ballard, Josiah Miller, and Zayn London, and four girls; Alicia Bradon, Daisy Robins, Natalee Harris, and Rhianne Saxby.
 Daisy has previously appeared as a cast member on Made in Chelsea, whilst Natalee featured in another MTV series The Valleys.
 Aaron also appeared on Spring Break with Grandad.
 Jack Devlin, an ex from the sixth series was also confirmed to be making his return to the show, this time as another ex.

 All original cast members arrived at the beach during the first episode and were immediately told to prepare for the arrival of their exes.
 Bayley Jenkins was the first ex to turn up on the beach, as the ex-girlfriend of Bobby.
 The second episode featured the arrival of Zayn's ex-girlfriend Dominika Wrobel, who turned up desperate for revenge.
 The episode also included Nicky Hardy's first appearance, as he made a surprise entrance despite not having an ex in the villa.
 However she wasn't far behind as his ex-girlfriend Scarlett Harrison later arrived to cause carnage for him.
 The Tablet of Terror also gave Rhianne the power to send somebody home in this episode, who ultimately chose Zayn.
 George Keys made his debut during the third episode, as the ex-fling of Bayley.
-The fourth episode included Matty B arriving at the beach as Daisy's ex-girlfriend, and he's given the power to send one former couple home, where he chooses Nicky and Scarlett.
+The fourth episode included Matty B arriving at the beach as Daisy's ex-boyfriend, and he's given the power to send one former couple home, where he chooses Nicky and Scarlett.
 During the fifth episode Angelica Fomia arrives at the beach as the former girlfriend of Josiah, and Katie Mann arrives during the sixth episode as a blast from the past for George.
 Daisy's second ex-boyfriend Sam Ellerington made his debut during the seventh episode, and star of the sixth series Jack Devlin turned up during the eighth as Katie's ex-boyfriend.
 Josiah was also sent home during this episode after Katie was given the ultimate extra power from the Tablet of Terror.
 Episode nine featured the arrival of Aaron's ex-girlfriend Dominika Olejnik as well as the departures of both Angelica and Sam following a further twist.
 Alex Harbrow arrived during the tenth episode hoping to rekindle a relationship with former flame Alicia, and Rob Tommarello caused maximum destruction for ex-girlfriend Bayley during his arrival in the eleventh episode.
 The final ex of the series was Beth Sedgley, who joined her ex-boyfriend Matty B in the villa.